CribberSix/QuickTimer/docs/source/example.rst

     T = Timer()

     # take the starting time
-    T.take_time(description="The description of the first function-call is never displayed!")
+    T.take_time(description="The description of the first function-call is not displayed!")

     time.sleep(5)  # code substitute: parsing the data T.take_time("Parsed the data")